jazemzer/distributed-systems/docs/concepts/http2.md

 	* Cookie

-## How was limitations of HTTP/1.1 handled?
+## How did applications handle HTTP/1.1 limitations?
 * Head of line blocking was worked around by [domain sharding](https://www.keycdn.com/support/domain-sharding)
 * Using CSS sprites that combine multiple images into a single one so that they're loaded in a single HTTP request
 * Inlining JS and CSS